 In addition, the nominating committee encourages individuals who have one or more of the following characteristics to apply for an academic position:

-Applicants for practitioner positions must:
+Applicants for practitioner positions must

-All council members are assigned to at least one committee for which activities and meetings are conducted throughout the year and will include additional virtual meeting between the scheduled full CAA meetings.
+All council members are assigned to at least one committee for which activities and meetings are conducted throughout the year and will include additional virtual meetings between the scheduled full CAA meetings.
 Expenses for attendance at the meetings in Rockville are reimbursed in accordance with ASHA’s Volunteer Travel Policies.
 Attendance and participation at the CAA’s meetings, both in person and virtually, is expected for the duration of the term.

-Adjunct or complimentary appointment to an institution or facility shall not disqualify individuals to serve as a voting member on the CAA provided they meet all other criteria for service.
 A full description of the CAA’s composition, roles and responsibilities, etc. are found in Chapter V of the Accreditation Handbook [PDF].

 The CAA is soliciting applications to fill four (4) anticipated vacancies on the CAA Nominating Committee.
-These positions have 1-year terms beginning January 1, 2024.
+These positions have 1-year terms beginning January 1, 2026.
 The CAA Nominating Committee is composed of five people with the responsibility to recruit and verify the qualifications of individuals in order to fill vacancies on the CAA.
 A former CAA member will serve as chair of the committee.
 The full description of the CAA Nominating Committee's composition, roles, and procedures can be found in Chapter VI, Nominating Committee, in the Accreditation Handbook [PDF].

 The CAA Nominating Committee will prepare a slate of candidates from the applications received, consisting of at least two individuals for each position.
 The slate and election ballots for the academic positions will be sent to all CAA-accredited programs in late August/early September.
 Notification will be made at the close of the election in September.